google/fscrypt/README.md

   compatible with older kernels.
 If you don't need compatibility with older kernels, it's better to not use this setting and instead (re-)create your encrypted directories with `"policy_version": "2"`.

+* "metadata_dir" specifies a path to store the fscrypt metadata directory (.fscrypt).
+This is useful if you want to put this outside of any filesystem or directory configured for encryption.

 ## Setting up for login protectors